mobiusml/aana_sdk/docs/getting_started.md

 Okay, can you figure out what we might have forgotten?

 We created a postprocessing step to save the video captions to the DB, but since we didn't include its output in the endpoint definition ("captions_ids"), that step **won't** run.
 It will get the output of the captions model, determine that no more steps are needed, and return it to the user.
-A working endpoint that wanted to include `EndpointOutput(name="caption_ids", output="caption_ids")` in the list of outputs.
+A working endpoint that did everything we wanted would have to include `EndpointOutput(name="caption_ids", output="caption_ids")` in the list of outputs.

 ## Saving to a DB